fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd16.md

         - Dagon leaves to check on Darz
             - Dagon pays Darz 100gp for having freed him from the stockades
             - Darz mentions that there is a Weevil character up North at Zanthral's Keep in Mirabar with a 5000gp reward
-            - Darz trains Dagon how to use Thieves Tools (5 days)
+            - Darz agrees to train Dagon how to use Thieves Tools (5 days, 4 days if Dagon gets Thieves Tools)
         - Oberon casts Detect Magic as a ritual
             - Identifies the stick to be the Staff of Adder
             - Gives the staff to Techno